Tenant-in-chief: History

 In most countries allodial property could be held by laypeople or the Christian Church.
 However, in the Kingdom of England after the Norman Conquest, the king became in law the sole lord paramount and only holder of land by allodial title.
 Thus all the lands in England became the property of the Crown.
 A tenure by frankalmoin, which in other countries was regarded as a form of privileged allodial holding, was in England regarded as a feudal tenement.
 Every land-holding was deemed by feudal custom to be no more than an estate in land, whether directly or indirectly held of the king.
-Absolute title in land could only be held by the king himself, the most anyone else could hold was a right over land, not a title in land per se.
-In England, a tenant-in-chief could enfief, or grant fiefs carved out of his own holding, to his own followers.
+Absolute title in land could only be held by the king himself: the most anyone else could hold was a right over land, not a title in land per se.
+In England, a tenant-in-chief could enfeoff, or grant fiefs carved out of his own holding, to his own followers.
 The creation of subfiefs under a tenant-in-chief or other fief-holder was known as subinfeudation.
 The kings of the House of Normandy, however, eventually imposed on all free men who occupied a tenement (i.e. those whose tenures were "freehold", that is to say for life or heritable by their heirs), a duty of fealty to the crown rather than to their immediate lord who had enfeoffed them.
 This was to diminish the possibility of sub-vassals being employed by tenants-in-chief against the crown.

 In the great feudal survey Domesday Book (1086), tenants-in-chief were listed first in each English county's entry.
 The lands held by a tenant-in-chief in England, if comprising a large feudal barony, were called an honour.